 Where potential participants on ICU with septic shock are identified by a member of their usual care team as meeting the criteria of commencement of noradrenaline and having received adequate fluid resuscitation, will contact the research team at their hospital.
 If 24 hours after the start of noradrenaline, the potential participant remains tachycardic and on noradrenaline at >=0.1 mcg/kg/min, they may be screened against the inclusion and exclusion criteria to be eligible for the study.
+Fast Atrial Fibrillation may be an indicator of septic shock; therefore, these patients will be eligible for the trial.
 There is no restriction on the length of hospital or ICU stay prior to screening.
-Patients on ICU that develop sepsis after their arrival will be screened and included if the eligibility criteria are met.
+Patients on ICU that develop sepsis after their arrival could also be screened and included if the eligibility criteria are met as long as they have not been previously enrolled in STRESS-L.

 Patients may also be included if they recommence noradrenaline treatment for a new bout of sepsis more than 72 hours after the previous noradrenaline treatment has ended.
-If the patient recommences noradrenaline treatment has ended.
+If the patient recommences noradrenaline treatment less than 72 hours following the previous round of noradrenaline, the coordinating centre should be contacted to advise eligibility.